Have you ever been right in the middle of folding a two day old pile of laundry when your toddler comes up and destroys the small dent you made in it?

 Stop and smell the roses.
 That is why someone out there busted their bum to plant, prune, feed, and water them.

 As mamas, we have to make time for these simple things.
 We have to savor every sip.
-Time passes so quickly and soon we will be looking back and hopefully remembering only the good parts.
-While in them it is important to sneak a little bit of personal pleasure in!
+Time passes so quickly and soon we will be looking back and hopefully only remember the good parts.

-Simplicity is not only great way to spend some days but it is also a good framework for your mind.
+Simplicity is not only great way to structure your day but it is also a good framework for your mind.

 You just have to get through 24 hours.
 Do not look past it.